json-schema-org/referencing/draft-handrews-jri.md

 [^40]

 [^40]: This section is something of a placeholder.
-I'm not quite sure how much to say, although it is important to specify that adjacent kewyords can disambiguate semantics _within the context usage_ but not change them such that the semantics no longer match this specification.
+I'm not quite sure how much to say, although it is important to specify that adjacent keywords can disambiguate semantics _within the context usage_ but not change them such that the semantics no longer match this specification.
 Otherwise that is a gray area with respect to the requirement to not impact JRI semantics.

 Rather than being directly extensible, JRI is intended to work alongside other specifications that might provide similar functionality.
 An example would be JSON Schema's concept of dynamic references and anchors, which could be a companion specification to JRI.
 In order for any combination to be interoperable, it MUST define its own set of interoperability constraints spanning the constituent functionalities.